ContinuumIO/coding-challenge-ttt/README.md

 ## Technologies

-We ask that you implement the game using Javascript and CSS or [SCSS](http://sass-lang.com/) but you may otherwise choose the libraries you like.
+We ask that you implement the game using Javascript/Typescript and [SCSS](http://sass-lang.com/)/CSS but you may otherwise choose the libraries you like.

-We prefer [Typescript](https://www.typescriptlang.org/) but you can also just right plain JS.
+We prefer [Typescript](https://www.typescriptlang.org/) but you can also write plain JS.
-You can certainly use any framework you prefer.
+You can use any framework you prefer.
 However, we'd appreciate it if you didn't use other compile-to-JS options such as Coffeescript, Clojurescript, Elm, or Dart.